 The RCFE Reform Act of 2014 was long overdue.
 For too long, our seniors resided in loosely regulated facilities, many of which failed to follow and comply with the regulatory scheme meant to protect seniors living in RCFEs.
 Many seniors suffered grievous physical injuries due to the haphazard manner by which these facilities were operated, resulting in the sub-standard care and treatment of their residents.
-California’s legislatures took up the challenge and implemented much needed reforms to ensure the safety of our state’s seniors residing in assisted living facilities, to include RCFEs, board and care facilities, and assisted living facilities.
+California’s legislatures took up the challenge and implemented much-needed reforms (RCFE Reform Act of 2014) to ensure the safety of our state’s seniors residing in assisted living facilities, including RCFEs, board and care facilities, and assisted living facilities.
 Here is a list of the following reforms and an explanation of how the individual bills will improve the care and treatment received by our seniors in assisted living communities:

 SB 1382 (Block): Increases RCFE annual fees by 20%.
 This increase will provide the necessary funding to DSS for the increased regulatory oversight.

 SB 1153 (Leno): Provides a ban on new admissions for out-of-compliance RCFEs.
 SB 1153 acts as an important punitive measure to incentivize RCFEs to comply with the regulations meant to ensure the health and safety of their senior residents.

 AB 1523 (Atkins): Requires all RCFEs to carry liability insurance.
 For too long, California’s seniors resided in assisted living facilities, not knowing whether they would receive justice and compensation for injuries sustained as a result of the facility’s wrongful conduct.
 This bill provides the appropriate protection for seniors who are injured by the wrongful conduct of the facility.
 It provides a financial remedy for seniors who are injured and seek reimbursement for their medical bills and compensation for pain and suffering.